You are here

 The Financial Planning Association ® (FPA®) is the largest membership organization for personal financial planning experts in the U.S. and includes professionals from all backgrounds and business models.
 The student chapter provides a means to help students learn more about the profession, build leadership skills, and network with financial planning professionals, students, and faculty.
 FPA membership is a valuable resource for any student interested in becoming a Certified Financial Planner™.
 Membership is open to business students.

 Gamma Iota Sigma - The purpose of this fraternity is to promote, encourage, and sustain student interest in insurance, risk management, financial services and actuarial science as professions; to encourage the high moral and scholastic attainments of its members; and to facilitate interaction of educational institutions and industry through networking and by fostering research activities, scholarship, and improved public relations.
-Alpha Epsilon is ISU's chapter of Gamma Iota Sigma.
+Alpha Epsilon is Indiana State's chapter of Gamma Iota Sigma and was chartered in February 1990.

 Investment Club - The Indiana State University Investment Club was established in March of 2000 when James Oelschlager donated $50,000 to Indiana State University for the establishment of an investment club.
 The purpose of the club is to teach students about the stock market.